inmbolmie/elfacun/MANUAL.md

-_While experimenting with Lichess settings, I recommend you have at hand a connected app or the session initiated on the web site, as if you launch challenges repeatedly and don't to play the games, you could be temporarily banned._
+_While experimenting with Lichess settings, I recommend you have at hand a connected app or the session initiated on the web site, as if you launch challenges repeatedly and don't play the games, you could be temporarily banned._

 ### Piece preparation